juspay/euler-hs/TUTORIAL.md

 Obtain `FlowRuntime` and configure your server as shown in [Server.hs](./demo/echo-server/Echo/Server.hs).

-## Working with SQL subsystem

-[README # SQL subsystem](https://github.com/juspay/euler-hs#SQL-subsystem) provides a good overview on possibilities the framework provides to work with relational data bases.

 ## State handling

 There is a number of methods to work with state in your `Flow` scenarios.